dougeby/IntuneDocs/intune-user-help/reset-your-passcode-cpwebsite.md

     ![Zoomed in view of the More icon, highlighted with a red arrow.](./media/rename-reset-device-step3-more-1808.png)

 4. When prompted, click **Sign out**.
 When prompted again, sign back in.
-You must sign back in to the Compay Portal website within five minutes, or the Company Portal will not reset the device passcode.
+You must sign back in to the Company Portal website within five minutes, or the Company Portal will not reset the device passcode.

    > [!NOTE]
    > You must sign back in to confirm your identity.
 This is to prevent malicious attempts to reset your device passcode.